ybandy/cxlkvs/README.md

 1. Setup long latency memory as NUMA nodes

-   This depends on your environment, and the memory does not necessarily need to be CXL memory.
+   This depends on your environment.
    The latency of the memory needs to be adjustable and the code assumes that a script for setting latency is provided at home.
    ```
    ~/set_latency.sh <latency_nsec>